 We Get To Do This!

-Long sleeve tech t-shirt to all participants, register by 9/25/2023 to guarantee shirt size.
+Long sleeve tech t-shirt to all participants, register by 9/25/2024 to guarantee shirt size.
 10 miler finishers will receive a Womp Romp Patch.
-50k finishers will have a choice of a finisher mug or finisher hat.
+50k finishers will receive a finisher mug.

 Awards - Top 3 overall for all genders.
 In addition top age group finisher for each gender.